 Orbital decompression surgery is performed using minimally invasive technology that will leave the patient without any scars or signs of a surgical procedure as a result of proptosis meaning bulgy eyes.
 During the procedure, an oculoplastic surgeon will decompress the eye.
 This reduces the bulgy appearance by expanding the socket and allowing the eye to move backwards.

 Following orbital decompression, it’s normal to experience swelling and bruising for the next seven to ten days.
 Over the course of the following weeks, you’ll begin to feel better and back to normal, without any sign that you’ve undergone surgery.
 Because your hyperthyroidism will still need to be managed, Dr. Larian can now help you provide you with the best outcomes possible that will improve your overall quality of life.

 If you’re interested in learning more about how our surgeons provide a unique team approach to the treatment of thyroid disease, thyroid eye disease, and proptosis, (meaning bulgy eyes) we encourage you to contact our medical center today to schedule your initial consultation by calling (855) 360-9119.
-Dr. Larian, board certified head and neck surgeon, can provide our patients with the utmost care while seeking only the best outcomes possible.

 For additional information on how our doctors can help you beat thyroid disease, please contact La Peer Health Systems today.